Sprague Lake Loop

 - Abner Sprague

-In 1910 Sprague built another guest lodge in the Glacier Basin area.
+In 1910 Abner Sprague and his wife would build another guest lodge in the Glacier Basin area.
 This one was located in the current parking area for Sprague Lake.
 The National Park Service purchased the property in 1932, but gave the Sprague's a twenty year lease before razing the buildings in 1957.

 Abner Sprague would go down in Rocky Mountain National Park history once more when he became the first visitor to pay an entrance fee in 1939.